-The protection of copyright and related rights is regulated by the Law on Copyright and Related Rights (1999) of the Republic of Lithuania.
-The Law is harmonised with the International and the European Union legal acts.
-The Law defines the authors’ economic and moral rights, establishes the objects and subjects of copyright and related rights, terms of protection of copyright and related rights, functions of collective administration association supervision by the Ministry of Culture.
-The liability for the breach of the copyright and related rights is established by the Criminal Code of the Republic of Lithuania, Article XXIX “Crimes against Intellectual and Industrial Property and the Administrative Code of the Republic of Lithuania”, Article 214¹º.
+The protection of copyright and related rights is regulated by the Law on Copyright and Related Rights (1999) (last edition 2021).
+The Law is harmonised with International and European Union legal acts.
+The Law defines authors’ economic and moral rights, establishes the objects and subjects of copyright and related rights, terms of protection of copyright and related rights, and functions of collective administration association supervision by the Ministry of Culture.
+The liability for breach of copyright and related rights is established by the Criminal Code of the Republic of Lithuania, Article XXIX “Crimes against Intellectual and Industrial Property and the Administrative Code of the Republic of Lithuania”, Article 214¹º.